-Each dot in the chart below was a member of the Senate in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kassebaum is shown as a purple triangle. (analysis methodology)
+Kassebaum is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 1044 (104th): Health Centers Consolidation Act of 1996